What is indexed for GenSearch?

 Is content in an accordion / expandable lists indexed?

-Yes, content nested under expandable lists will be indexed.
+Yes, content nested within expandable lists is indexed.

 Is alt text for images indexed?